 If the debt is legitimate: Unfortunately, if the debt is real and it’s less than 7 years old, removing Direct Recovery Associates from your credit report will be very difficult.

 Your best move at this point is to simply pay the debt.
 Newer credit scoring models ignore paid-off collection accounts, which means paying off your collection will boost your credit score even if you can’t remove the item.

 However, when you pay, there are two negotiation strategies you can try as a last-ditch attempt to remove Direct Recovery Associates from your credit report:

-- Pay for delete: You might be able to convince Direct Recovery Associates to remove the negative mark in exchange for paying off the debt.
+- Pay for delete: You might be able to convince Direct Recovery Associates to remove the derogatory mark in exchange for paying off the debt.
 You can open these negotiations by sending them a pay-for-delete letter.

 - Goodwill deletion: This is an alternate strategy you can try after paying your debt.
 Once the account is paid off, you can send Direct Recovery Associates a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
 Create your letter using our free goodwill letter template.